jagereren/ML-from-scratch/README.md

 ## Usage

-You'll need to import both "cancer.ipynb" and "survey lung cancer.csv" into one document.
+You'll need to import both "cancer.ipynb" and "survey lung cancer.csv" into a document.
 After that, just launch Jupyter Notebook, and then open the cancer.ipynb file !
 The file is separated into two parts :
 - The processing part which consists in analyzing the data